 The after checklist

 Analyse the conversation and consider which questions you want to answer differently for the next conversation.

 Don’t be impatient.
 Only ask the company about the current status of the selection process after the deadline by when the company may contact you.

 The interview preparation checklist should be used in conjunction with the job application and the job role you have applied.
-Our comprehensive interview coaching and interview training sessions can help you tremendously in your next job interview.
+Our comprehensive interview coaching sessions can help you tremendously in your next job interview.